anuragpatil94/codetest/Readme.md

 ### V2

+    TODO: More Flexible Type names like str can be string or str.
+Case Independent TODO Test Description
     TODO Show Execution Analytics
     TODO Show Error List
     TODO Show Stacktrace Option

 ### V3

+    TODO Add Test Cases for string as Boolean
+    TODO Support More than one output
     TODO Visualization

 ## Test Structure